 Wisconsin: Protecting Voters and Democracy During the Pandemic

-A coalition of Wisconsin voters and organizations that work to mobilize Wisconsin voters sued state election officials for violating federal laws that protect the right to vote.
-The Wisconsin Elections Commission’s failure to properly manage the April 7 election, held amid the expanding coronavirus pandemic, violated federal statutes and the U.S. Constitution, which protects every eligible voter’s right to vote.
+On May 18, 2020, a coalition of Wisconsin voters and organizations sued state election officials for violating federal laws that protect the right to vote.
+The Wisconsin Elections Commission’s failure to properly manage the April 7 election, held amid the expanding COVID-19 pandemic, violated federal statutes and the U.S. Constitution, which protects every eligible voter’s right to vote.
 The suit was filed on behalf of three registered Wisconsin voters, as well as Disability Rights Wisconsin, which advocates for human and legal rights on behalf of disabled Wisconsin residents, and Black Leaders Organizing for Communities (BLOC), a group that engages members of the Milwaukee Black community in voting and the political process.

 Please direct press inquiries to: email@example.com